cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-08-filibuster-3.markdown

 ## Building the services.

 Let's start by first implementing our services.
+These will be standard Python microservices, implemented with Flask, with one minor modification: we've added additional instrumentation lines at the top of each service so Filibuster can monitor the remote calls both sent and received by these services.

 ### Creating the `baz` service.